benjaminfang/rbm24-workflow/README.md

 ## Citations

-Yizhuang Zhang. et al. Rbm24 is an organizer component of germ plasm to determine germ cell fate. (under review)
+Yizhuang Zhang. et al. Rbm24 is an organizer component of germ plasm to determine germ cell fate. (under submission)